-Protein in the nail bed attracts the fungus towards it, and feet which lies down inside your shoes most of the day, are the best place for it, as fungus develops in a moist, dark and warm environment.
+Protein in the nail bed attracts the fungus towards it.
+The best place for fungus are your feet which lies down inside your shoes most of the day.
+As fungus develops in a moist, dark and warm environment.

 Fungus comes back often times, even after complete treatment.
 Anti-fungal medication described by the doctors sometimes becomes necessary part in completing the curing process.

-To treat sesamoiditis you can rest you feet by using ice or heat, compression bandage can also be used to support the feet.
+To treat sesamoiditis you can rest you feet by using ice or heat.
+You can also use compression bandage to support the feet.
 You may also take Pain relievers to reduce down the pain.